Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 At the simplest level, cancer can be thought of as excessive growth of defective (or malignant) cells.

-We usually want to support healthy growth and repair (e.g. in the context of growing children or people who are building muscle).
-However, someone managing cancer needs to restrict the growth of cancer.
+We usually want to support healthy growth and repair (e.g., in the context of growing children or people who are building muscle).
+However, someone managing cancer needs to restrict its growth.

 We need to starve malignant cells while also nourishing the person who has cancer (the host) at the same time.

-To achieve this, we need to find the optimal balance tailored to a person’s goals and context by reducing the nutrients that promote cancer growth while still giving their body the energy and nutrients it needs to recover, heal and thrive.
+To achieve this, we need to find the optimal balance tailored to a person’s goals and context.
+We can reduce the nutrients that promote cancer growth while still giving the body the energy and nutrients it needs to recover, heal, and thrive.

 We all have some cancer cells